 3. Marketing Materials Reinforce Your Style

-Table tents, flyers, business cards, stickers… the list goes on.
+Table tents, flyers, business cards, stickers, packaging… the list goes on.
 These products serve varying purposes but it all comes down to this: reinforcing your brand.
 When your marketing materials all feature the same aesthetic like colors, fonts, and layout, it cements your brand into customers’ minds and offers a sense of cohesiveness.

 Going a step further to connect the dots between your marketing tools is a great way to bring your branding to the next level.
 For example, a flyer detailing your specials can include a QR code redirecting to your online menu or links to your social media accounts.
 This is a great way to fulfill multiple needs and keep people connected even once they’ve left your restaurant.

 4. Use Social Media to Show Your Personality

 We know that with the fast-moving state of working in the restaurant industry, social media is the perfect platform to quickly give updates, feature specials, list hours, and more.
 Check restaurant marketing courses to learn the basics of implementing social media marketing (and not only) strategies to better promote your restaurant.
 This is also a great chance to show your style and personality as a company.
 People go to social media for their updates, but also to learn more about what their favorite companies value the most.
 Having a presence on these platforms gets them excited about who you are before they even set foot inside.

 There are many things to think about when starting a new business, but making sure you have a clear vision for your brand is critical for long-term success.
-Get started building your brand, your way today.
+Get started building your branding, your way today.